Police: Man Detained During Pre-Dawn Federal Raid Killed In Officer-Involved Shooting After Grabbing Gun

-The chain of events started early Thursday morning when Homeland Security and the US Marshals Office were executing a search warrant with Miami-Dade Police there to support the operation, stated Miami-Dade Police Spokesman Alvaro Zabaleta.READ MORE: Biden Administration Marks Transgender Day Of Visibility By Advocating For More Inclusive Government
+The chain of events started early Thursday morning when Homeland Security and the US Marshals Office were executing a search warrant with Miami-Dade Police there to support the operation, stated Miami-Dade Police Spokesman Alvaro Zabaleta.READ MORE: Dog Owners Warned Of Highly Contagious Virus Spreading Across South Florida

 Federal agents were seen pounding on the door of the home, with long guns drawn, as they made entry.